2016 Shifts in Wellness: Epigenetics – Do we have the power to turn back time?

 In truth, not all the scientific community is keen on the proposed metaphysical connection to biological science that Dr. Chopra and Dr. Pelletier profess.
 Stands to reason this is why the two approaches to health – traditional western medicine and alternative or holistic treatments have remained at odds.
 One such critic, PZ Myers, a biologist and associate professor at the University of Minnesota, Morris, broke down his objections in a blog post.
 Connecting the science or biology of our bodies, with the metaphysical outcomes of our thoughts and intentions will be an ongoing challenge – and in the end, not all will trust in its potential for innovative changes to healthcare delivery and subsequently healthcare outcomes.

-I believe that our key takeaway from this extraordinary topic should be that we as photo-1433878455169-4698e60005b1individuals are empowered to transform our personal health and wellness, simply by engaging in lifestyle changes.
+I believe that our key takeaway from this extraordinary topic should be that we as individuals are empowered to transform our personal health and wellness, simply by engaging in lifestyle changes.
 Living with intention and vision has been proven to increase the overall quality of life experience and engagement in one’s well-being.

 As the science of Epigenomes grows and new discoveries come to light, I believe we can look forward to the embracing of a “new science” – one that holds the understanding that the mind and the body must work together in order for the achievement of total and transformative well-being.